DCC-EX/dcc-ex.github.io/docs/ex-toolbox/using.rst

 * Swipe Left from the CV Servos Screen
 * Select 'Sensors' from the Menu

-When the screen opens the first 10 servos found will be shown.
+When the screen opens the first 100 sensors found will be shown.
 Activity on the sensors will be shown on the screen.
+Scroll down to if needed.

 The :guilabel:`Watch` button is generally not needed, but will force |EX-TB| to check the available sensors on the |EX-CS| again.